Gaming PC Specs: Recommended System Requirements

 CPU

-The CPU is one of the most critical components when describing the capabilities of a system.
-A CPU is excellent for procedural physics and number generation and simulation in real space.
+The CPU is one of the most critical components when describing the capabilities of a system that affect your gaming experience.
+A CPU is excellent for procedural generation, calculations, and simulation in virtual space.
 If a game is CPU-dependent, you can look up requirements from the developers.
-Here are a few popular games that I came across using this article as a helpful list for determining game requirements.
+Here are a few popular games I came across using this article as a helpful list for determining game requirements.

 • Kerbal Space Program